raspberrypilearning/custom-pi-desktop/en/step_2.md

 ## Change the wallpaper

 The background wallpaper for the Raspbian desktop is a temple with a beautiful sunset in the background.
-You don't have to keep this wallpaper, you can change it to one you prefer.
+You don't have to keep this wallpaper; you can change it to one that you prefer.
 You can also change the colour of the text for icons on the desktop so that it contrasts with the wallpaper and is easy to read.

 ![screenshot](images/custom-default.png)

 --- task ---

-Click on the Raspberry in the top left of your screen to open the Main Menu and then choose `Preferences` and `Appearance Settings`.
+Click on the raspberry in the top left-hand corner of your screen to open the main menu, and then choose **Preferences**, then **Appearance Settings**.

-Tip: You can also use the Windows key on your keyboard to open the Main Menu.
+**Tip:** You can also use the <kbd>Windows</kbd> key on your keyboard to open the main menu.

 ![screenshot](images/custom-menu.png)

-This will open the Appearance Settings window.
+This will open the **Appearance Settings** window.

-Tip: You can also right-click on the desktop and choose 'Desktop Preferences' to open the Appearance Settings window.
+**Tip:** You can also right-click on the desktop and choose **Desktop Preferences** to open the **Appearance Settings** window.
 --- /task ---

 --- task ---

-The selected Picture is 'temple.jpg'.
+The **Picture** that is selected is `temple.jpg`.
 Click to change this and you will see a choice of images.
-Choose 'aurora.jpg' and click 'Open' to change the wallpaper.
+Select `aurora.jpg`, then click on **Open** to change the wallpaper.

 ![screenshot](images/custom-aurora-dialog.png)